3 Create Custom Network Forms

 Step 1 Decide which elements should be used in your Member Registration Form

 Fabrik Forms can be divided into two different Types.
 These two types are New Member Registration forms (forms that create a new member) and Existing Member Information forms (forms that collect information about existing members but do not create a new member).
-These two types of forms use different elements because the Fabrik New Member Registration form needs to have elements that precisely replace and sync with the elements in the Joomla Registration form - while Fabrik Existing Member Information foms can contain any kind of information you need but should not contain any of the elements used in the New Member Registration form.
+These two types of forms use different elements because the Fabrik New Member Registration form needs to have elements that precisely replace and sync with the elements in the Joomla Registration form - while Fabrik Existing Member Information forms can contain any kind of information you need but should not contain any of the elements used in the New Member Registration form.

 This separation of New Member Registration forms versus Existing Member Information forms is so important that I have created this graphic to help us remember the difference between these two types of Fabrik forms: